liveforeverx/exrun/README.md

 Something, like advanced runtime_tools for elixir.

-There is another great tool [dbg](https://github.com/fishcakez/dbg), which is based on erlang [dbg](http://erlang.org/doc/man/dbg.html).
 Why another debugging tool?
 At first, the tracing setter is implemented as macro, because it allows to use native elixir macro capabilities to capture call in natural syntax (with arguments and conditions, see more examples and tests).
+Write tracing, as you write Elixir code.

 Second is, safety, the tracer comes with possibility to ratelimit tracer with absolute and relative to time values.
-Default configuration is to disable tracing with a output rate more, than 100 messages in a second.
-That's why `Tracer` was built.
+Default configuration is to disable tracing with a output rate more, than 250 messages in a second.

 Another difference, is, that in some cases your will need to debug, different functions on different nodes, that it is possible to trace different functions on different nodes.

+Additionally it prints time and how long the function took to execute (to analyse time consuming functions additionally).

+Via erlang distributed you can use even `exrun` on production nodes, which doesn't have `exrun` installed.
+So if you need to trace something, you can attach it to any Elixir or even Erlang running system.

 Setup project and app dependency in your mix.exs: